amedina03/RFactor2ControlPanel/README.md

 ### Important Notes
 - **Do not manually close the game**: Always use the console’s provided button to shut down the game.
+- **Preserve the format**: When modifying files for customization make sure to use the same format as it has by default, if after a modification the application stops working properly erase the files and start it again, this will create another set of example files.
 - **For configuration changes** (e.g., changing player names or difficulty settings):
   - Close the game using the **top-right close button** in the console.
   - Update the settings, save them, and reopen the game.